-With nearly 21,000 businesses and 310,000 jobs located within a 5-mile radius of its center, and countless others in metro Milwaukee, Waukesha County and around the state who also rely on the highway for the safe transit of their employees, customers and products, the I-94 East-West corridor is a main artery for Wisconsin commerce.
-But its age and increasing deterioration are creating significant congestion, safety and economic development challenges that must be addressed.
+With nearly 21,000 businesses and 310,000 jobs located within a 5-mile radius of its center, and countless others in metro Milwaukee, Waukesha County, and around the state who also rely on the highway for the safe transit of their employees, customers, and products, the I-94 East-West Corridor is a main artery for Wisconsin commerce.
+But its age and increasing deterioration are creating significant congestion, safety, and economic development challenges that must be addressed.

-WisDOT looked closely at the resurfacing option and had this to say about its analysis in the Final Environmental Impact Statement: “In general, each highway resurfacing has a shorter life span than the previous resurfacing because the original pavement, still in place after 50 years, provides a less effective base as the concrete continues to crack and deteriorate…Based on WisDOT’s experience with other highways, resurfacing the study area freeway system again would not be cost effective.”
+The Wisconsin Department of Transportation (WisDOT) looked closely at the resurfacing option and had this to say: “In general, each highway resurfacing has a shorter life span than the previous resurfacing because the original pavement, still in place after 50 years, provides a less effective base as the concrete continues to crack and deteriorate…Based on WisDOT’s experience with other highways, resurfacing the study area freeway system again would not be cost effective.”

-The East-West corridor has been resurfaced numerous times over its 50-plus-year life, most recently in 2011-12.
-But at this point, it’s a “Band-Aid” approach that would do nothing to solve the underlying safety, capacity and traffic-handling problems.
+The East-West Corridor has been resurfaced numerous times over its 50-plus-year life, most recently in 2011-12.
+But at this point, it’s a Band-Aid approach that would do nothing to solve the underlying safety, capacity, and traffic-handling problems.

-The freeway and transit projects are complementary, and both are important to increasing safety, reducing congestion and promoting economic development in the region.
+The freeway and transit projects are complementary, and both are important to increasing safety, reducing congestion, and promoting economic development in the region.

-WisDOT and FHWA engaged in an extensive and diligent process to analyze and evaluate a number of design options for the project.
-The process involved numerous opportunities for public comment, including public information meetings, public hearings, individual stakeholder meetings, a public comment period, frequent communication through e-newsletters and more.
+The Wisconsin Department of Transportation (WisDOT) and the Federal Highway Administration (FHWA) engaged in an extensive and diligent process to analyze and evaluate several project design options.
+The process involved many public comment opportunities, including public involvement meetings, public hearings, individual stakeholder meetings, a public comment period, and frequent communication through e-newsletters.

-As a result of this process, the agencies have identified a preferred alternative that cut well over $200 million off total project cost and includes essential safety and efficiency upgrades, as well as a neighborhood-sensitive design that avoids nearby homes, businesses, cemeteries and the national historic landmark associated with the Clement J. Zablocki VA Medical Center.
+As a result of this process, the agencies identified a preferred alternative that cut well over $200 million off total project cost and includes essential safety and efficiency upgrades, as well as a neighborhood-sensitive design that avoids nearby homes, businesses, cemeteries, and the national historic landmark associated with the Clement J. Zablocki VA Medical Center.